milthorpe/chapel-gpu/doc/rst/api/gpuapi.rst

          // GPUIterator
          forall i in GPU(D, GPUCallBack) { A(i) = ...; }

       .. note:: The allocated memory resides on the `current device`.
 With the ``GPUIterator``, the current device is automatically set by it.
-Without it, it is the user's responsibilities to set the current device (e.g., by calling the ``SetDevice`` API below).
+Without it, it is the user's responsibility to set the current device (e.g., by calling the ``SetDevice`` API below).
 Otherwise, the default device (usually the first GPU) will be used.

       .. note:: With distributed arrays, it is required to use Chapel array's `localSlice API <https://chapel-lang.org/docs/builtins/ChapelArray.html#ChapelArray.localSlice>`_ to get the local portion of the distributed array.
 With the ``GPUIterator``, the local portion is already computed and given as the first two arguments (``lo`` and ``hi``).